olaxbt/dune-query-mcp/README.md

 ## Overview

-DuneLink enables seamless integration of blockchain data analytics into your AI applications.
+dune-query-mcp enables seamless integration of blockchain data analytics into your AI applications.
 By leveraging Dune Analytics' powerful query capabilities with the Model Control Protocol, this service allows LLMs and other AI systems to access on-chain data through simple, natural language interactions.

 ## Core Capabilities